-Listening tour (survey) was shared with parents/community, students, and teachers to gather input.
-Additionally, feedback from the community and school leaders is asked as part of each school governance team meeting.
+Blue Ribbon School survey was shared with parents/community, students, and teachers to gather input.
+Additionally, feedback from the community and school leaders is asked as part of each school governance team meeting and feedback from BES ambassadors.

-2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers.

-All teachers are teaching infield and regular on-going professional development related to students need are in place.
-If needed the administration and coaches work with anyone based on individual needs.

-3. Provide a general description of the Title I instructional program being implemented at this Title I school.
+- 2. Describe how the school will ensure that low-income and minority children enrolled in the Title I school are not served at disproportionate rates by ineffective, out-of-field, or inexperienced teachers. - All teachers are teaching infield and regular on-going professional development related to students need are in place.
+If needed the administration and coaches work with anyone based on individual needs. - 3.
+Provide a general description of the Title I instructional program being implemented at this Title I school.
 Specifically define the subject areas to be addressed and the instructional strategies/methodologies to be employed to address the identified needs of the most academically at-risk students in the school.
 Please include services to be provided for students living in local institutions for neglected or delinquent children (if applicable).

 Buchanan Elementary School implements a school wide Title I plan.
 We specifically use data to identify student reading levels and group students for corrective to reading and reading mastery on their level to close gaps and extend knowledge.
-Math uses weekly formative spiral assessments to guide weekly instruction for math small group.
+Math and ELA use weekly formative spiral assessments to guide weekly instruction for math and reading small groups and class review.